Day 9: The Rule of Seven

 The Rule of Seven is an old marketing adage.
 It says that a prospect needs to see or hear your message at least seven times before they pay attention and take action.
-And to be most effective, your message needs to be communicated at least seven different ways.
+To be most effective, your message needs to be communicated in at least seven different ways.
 (Now you know why GEICO has so many different commercials!)

 It should come as no surprise that God was the first to employ the Rule of Seven.
 (No, I’m not talking about the Sabbath, though that’s a pretty good Rule of Seven, too.)
 Marketers are Johnny-come-latelys to understanding the human brain.

-Note God’s seven ways to impress the children with a knowledge of Himself in today’s devotional scripture: “Talk about God’s commandments 1) when you sit at home; 2) when you walk along the road; 3) when you lie down; 4) when you get up; 5) tie them as symbols on your hands; 6) bind them on your foreheads; and 7) Write them on the doorframes of your houses and on your gates.”
+Note God’s seven ways to impress the children with a knowledge of Himself in today’s scripture: “Talk about [God’s commandments] 1) when you sit at home and 2) when you walk along the road, 3) when you lie down and 4) when you get up.
+5) Tie them as symbols on your hands and 6) bind them on your foreheads.
+7) Write them on the doorframes of your houses and on your gates.”

 Family worship is at least one way we can teach our children about God and His plan for their lives.
 Once a week is not enough.
 (McDonald’s and GEICO know that much!)
 Let the Word of God in scripture, song, and prayer continually impress the minds of our young people at the family altar on a daily basis and watch what He will do.